-Review of Annual Disclosure Forms.
+(a) Review of Annual Disclosure Forms.
 As promptly as practicable after the January 31st filing deadline, the COI Committee will review disclosures and reports, determine whether a conflict exists and implement a management plan if necessary.
 The COI Committee may ask that an Investigator who has a potential conflict provide additional information or discuss the matter with the COI Committee in person.

-Review of New and Updated Disclosure Forms.
+The applicable definition of Immediate Family can be found in the Definitions section of Part A of the Policy.
+Pursuant to relevant federal law, the Policy defines the term Immediate Family differently for members of the Tulane University Medical Group and other health care providers.
+Such members and health care providers must refer to the definition of Immediate Family that can be found in Part B of this policy regarding such definition.
+Note that for purposes of evaluating Vendor/Contractor relationships, Immediate Family also includes parents, siblings, parents-in-law, and siblings-in-law.

-Within 60 days of receiving an updated disclosure form or a disclosure form from a newly hired or affiliated Investigator, the COI Committee will complete its review, determine whether a Conflict of Interest exists and implement a management plan if necessary.
+All Investigators currently conducting research must complete and file an initial Conflicts of Commitment and Interest Disclosure Form, including, in the case of Investigators involved in human subjects research, Form C. In the case of an Investigator's receipt of Research Financial Interests from any research or health care-related organization, the University may request disclosure from such organization(s) to determine the source of the Research Financial Interests.

-Review of Disclosure Forms from IRB.
+This includes, but is not limited to, financial disclosure reports that must be made to Sponsors pursuant to regulations of the United States Food and Drug Administration.

-As promptly as practicable after receiving a disclosure form from the IRB, the COI Committee will complete its review, determine whether a Conflict of Interest exists and implement a management plan if necessary.
+Tulane University Faculty Handbook | Page 112

-PHS-Funded Research.
+- (b) Review of New and Updated Disclosure Forms.
+Within 60 days of receiving an updated disclosure form or a disclosure form from a newly hired or affiliated Investigator, the COI Committee will complete its review, determine whether a Conflict of Interest exists and implement a management plan if necessary. - (c) Review of Disclosure Forms from IRB.
+As promptly as practicable after receiving a disclosure form from the IRB, the COI Committee will complete its review, determine whether a Conflict of Interest exists and implement a management plan if necessary. - (d) PHS-Funded Research.
 The COI Committee must review current disclosures and reports prior to the expenditure of any funds for PHS-Funded Research.

-Nature of Review
+(2) Nature of Review